-Although they can be hopeful, exciting and fun, let’s be honest.
-First dates can consist of moments of awkward silence, feeling like you have food between your teeth, wondering if he noticed your nervousness, thinking you said something really stupid and wishing you could take it back, and the worst one, trying to think of what the heck you should talk about!
+Although they can be hopeful, exciting and fun, let’s be honest, first dates can consist of massive moments of awkward silence.
+For example, feeling like you have food between your teeth, wondering if he is noticing your nervousness, regretting your choice in what you wore, thinking you said something really stupid and wishing you could take it back, and the worst one, trying to think of what the heck you should talk about!
 Here are some first date tips in regards to good and bad topics.
-Hope they help!

 1. Bad topic: Politics.

 The first of my first date tips is that politics is not first date stuff!
 People get really sensitive and offended if the person they are with doesn’t share their political views.

 If you aren’t already watching the news and reading it online, please start.
 I think it’s healthy to be informed and knowledgeable.
 By knowing the news, you are also setting an example for your kids.
 Additionally, I think watching the news greatly affects a person’s gratitude in their own life, and makes personal problems seem a lot more manageable.
 And, those good news stories are inspiring.
 Those are the ones that stick with me.

 But as it pertains to dating and first dates, knowing what’s going on really does make a person more attractive and interesting.
 Talking about the news (other than politics) sparks interesting, thoughtful conversation.
 I know you are busy, but you can get caught up on world news if you invest even 15 minutes a day getting some news.

 Just like your date doesn’t want to hear about your ex, no one wants to hear about an old boyfriend you still miss dearly, or the one who got away.
 That just tells your first date that you aren’t over him, or that you are bitter or angry still.
 I’m not saying you shouldn’t feel those things, just don’t share them on a first date.